Genymobile/scrcpy/README.md

 ```

 The secondary display may only be controlled if the device runs at least Android
-10 (otherwise it is mirrored in read-only).
+10 (otherwise it is mirrored as read-only).

 #### Stay awake

-To prevent the device to sleep after some delay when the device is plugged in:
+To prevent the device from sleeping after a delay when the device is plugged in:

 ```bash
 scrcpy --stay-awake
 scrcpy -w
 ```

-The initial state is restored when scrcpy is closed.
+The initial state is restored when `scrcpy` is closed.

 #### Turn screen off